Ending a tenancy

 Once the tenancy has ended and you've moved out, the landlord has to return the deposit you paid at the start of the tenancy.

-Your landlord has to get in touch with the tenancy deposit scheme provider and ask for the deposit to be returned.
+Your landlord must get in touch with the tenancy deposit scheme provider and ask for the deposit to be returned.

 They will tell the provider how much of the deposit should go back to you and, if there are any repairs or cleaning work to be done, how much of it should go to the landlord to cover these costs.